CoinRemitter/woocommerce-wordpress/README.md

 **Configuration of Plugin**
-1. Go to the sidebar of wordpress’s admin panel.
+1. Go to the sidebar of WordPress’s admin panel.
 2. Click the **Woocommerce** option and select Settings.
 3. Now, you will need to locate the **Payments** section in the Settings.
 4. You’ll find a **Coinremitter plugin** there.